 - Attended - This type of license is dependant on the number of users available and connected to Orchestrator, on a given machine, be it a High-Density environment or not.
 For example, if you have 10 users on a machine and they are all connected to Orchestrator as Attended Robots, then 10 Attended licenses are consumed.

 - Unattended - If High-Density is not enabled on your Robot machines, this license is only dependant on the number of machines you connect to Orchestrator, regardless of the number of users it has.
 For example, if you have 3 machines, each with 10 users, and connect all of them to Orchestrator as Unattended Robots, only 3 licenses are consumed.
 If you have High-Density enabled, then each robot (machine-user combination) consumes an Unattended license when connected to Orchestrator.
 In the above example, 30 licenses are consumed.

 - Development - has the features of an Unattended Robot, but it should be used only to connect your Studio to Orchestrator, for development purposes.
-Please note that it is the only type of Robot that enables you to run debugging in Studio.
+This should be done after you locally activate your Studio license.

 - NonProduction - License that should be used only for development and testing purposes.
 Please note that it uses the same user-license logic as for Unattended Robots.